grandeurkoe/obsidian-vault/Data Structure and Algorithms/Algorithms/Dynamic Programming.md

 ![[Pasted image 20231010175845.png|500]]

-With Dynamic programming, we can reduce the time complexity from O(2^n) to O(n) in fibonacci.
+With Dynamic programming, we can reduce the time complexity from O(2^n) to O(n) in Fibonacci.

 The drawback of dynamic programming is that space complexity increases(hash table).